 Along with the Seymour Duncan JB, the DiMarzio Super Distortion is also one of the O.G. metal pickups, and it has seen considerable playtime on many records in the last few decades.
 It is one of the best guitar pickups for 80s metal, and Paul Gilbert, Dave Murray, Adrian Smith, and Phil Collen are a few players who have made great use of this model.

-Don’t be fooled though, while it’s notable for producing that classic metal sound, you’ll still be able to achieve a modern one with a Super Distortion.
-It’s also pretty cool that they can come in many colors, and not just black, cream, or zebra, which adds a little bit more customization to everything.
+Don’t be fooled, though; while it’s notable for producing that classic metal sound, you’ll still be able to achieve a modern one with a Super Distortion.
+It’s also pretty cool that they can come in many colors, not just black, cream, or zebra, which adds a little more customization to everything.

 If the Super Distortion didn’t quite make the cut, the DiMarzio X2N might be what you are looking for.

 It’s also one of the most balanced ones regarding EQ.
-According to the DiMarzio website, the Bass is rated at a 5.5, Mids are 6.5, and Treble is 6.5.
+According to the DiMarzio website, the Bass is rated at 5.5, the Mids are 6.5, and the Treble is 6.5.
 So overall, it’s pretty even, but it has less bass and a little more treble than the Super Distortion.

 As for neck pickups, you can pair the X2N with a variety of options, but I think that a D-Activator is a fine choice because it has a high output to match the X2N.
-However, you can still pull back on the output a little and go for a medium one and opt for a PAF Pro, a PAF Joe, or an Air Norton instead.
+However, you can still pull back on the output a little, go for a medium one, and opt for a PAF Pro, a PAF Joe, or an Air Norton instead.

-DiMarzio also makes the X2N for 7-string guitars (along with some other models like the Crunch Lab and D-Activator), so you know that it’s a solid pickup for the deepest tones.
-If you have an 8-string, you may want to go with D-Activators or Ionizers in both positions.
+DiMarzio also makes the X2N for 7-string guitars (along with some other models like the Crunch Lab and D-Activator), so you know it’s a solid pickup for the deepest tones.
+However, if you have an 8-string, you may want to go with D-Activators or Ionizers in both positions.

 Michael Romeo of Symphony X and Fast Eddie Clark of Motorhead are a couple of artists who have used the X2N in their guitars to contribute to their heavy sound.

-If you’re curious to just how gnarly the DiMarzio X2N sounds, check out this demo!
+If you’re curious about how gnarly the DiMarzio X2N sounds, check out this demo!

 While the YJM Fury is an amazing single-coil pickup, it’s not the only one out there that can help you achieve a great metal tone.

-Overall, like the YJM, if you use a Strat or a configuration that uses single coils, such as HSS, these pickups can be a huge upgrade if you’re looking to replace your stock pickups and beef up your sound.
+Overall, like the Duncan YJM and the EMG SA, if you use a Strat or a configuration that uses single coils, such as HSS, these pickups can be a huge upgrade if you’re looking to replace your stock pickups and beef up your sound.

-Another nice feature of a lot of Dimarzio single-coil pickups is that they are hum-canceling.
-Essentially, by going with one like the Injector, you’re getting the best of both worlds – you’ll have a clear, yet powerful, single-coil tone with the capabilities of a humbucker.
+Another nice feature of many Dimarzio single-coil pickups is that they are hum-canceling.
+Essentially, by going with one like the Injector, you’re getting the best of both worlds – you’ll have a clear yet powerful, single-coil tone with the capabilities of a humbucker.

 Summary & Conclusion

-Any of these are bridge pickups are fantastic, but keep in mind, there are differences between them like active vs. passive or alnico vs. ceramic.
+Any of these pickups I’ve talked about are fantastic for metal, but keep in mind that there are differences between them, like active vs. passive or alnico vs. ceramic.
 Some are more trebly or bassy than others too.
-Additionally, I’ve provided some suitable pickups for the neck position that complement each of these.
+In addition to the lone bridge ones, I’ve provided some suitable pickups for the neck position that complement each of these.

-Hopefully, I could help you make an informed decision based on your own personal needs.
-The best electric guitar pickup for metal depends on your preferences, and always remember that you don’t need to settle on one kind of the rest of your life.
+Hopefully, I will help you make an informed decision based on your personal needs with this guide.
+The best electric guitar pickup for metal depends on your preferences, and always remember that you don’t need to settle on one kind for the rest of your life, just like guitar picks.
 I’ve tried many good pickups that have gotten the job done, but I’ve always had my favorites.

 Perhaps my experiences and this list of guitar pickups will remove a lot of the conjecture and save some time in selecting one or multiple models.
-Regardless of my opinions though, these are all still top-rated brands and models that you can’t go wrong with.
+Regardless of my opinions, these are all top-rated brands and models that you can’t go wrong with.